 2010 - Joe Cole was sent off for a challenge on Laurent Koscielny just before half-time in our Anfield meeting with Arsenal.
 David N'Gog put us in front immediately after the break, with the lead lasting until the last minute when Marouane Chamakh diverted a cross against the post and Pepe Reina spilled the rebound into his own net.
 Koscielny was then sent off for a second bookable offence in injury-time.
 This turned out to be Javier Mascherano's 139th and final reds game.

-1988 – Moroccan winger Oussama Assaidi was born in Beni-Boughafar.
-He signed from Dutch side SC Heerenveen for £2.4m last August, so far failing to score in twelve appearances to date.
+1988 - Moroccan winger Oussama Assaidi was born in Beni-Boughafar.
+He signed from Dutch side SC Heerenveen for £2.4m last August, so far failing to score in twelve appearances before spending last season on loan at Stoke City.

 1905 - Centre-forward Tom Reid was born in Motherwell.
 He signed from Clydebank for £1,000 in April 1926 and bagged an impressive thirty goals in 55 games before moving to Manchester United in February 1929.